matthewmiglio/kinivi_gesture_train/README.md

+Kinivi Hand Gesture Recognition Project
 Project Description
 This project is designed to enhance hand-gesture recognition using models sourced from Kinivi's hand-gesture models.
 The primary purpose is to improve the accuracy and versatility of hand-gesture recognition by adding new training pipelines, incorporating more data, and defining custom gestures.
-Additionally, the demo file has been modified to support both storage-based and live camera feed demonstrations.
+The project includes both storage-based and live camera feed demonstrations.

 Tech Stack
 Python Version: 3.11.0

 Dependencies:

 opencv-python: 4.11.0.86
 numpy: 1.26.4
 mediapipe: 0.10.21